How to Use Mind Mapping to Expand Your Vocabulary

 If you want to have a vast vocabulary and really understand the nuances in meaning between different words, it can be very effective and interesting to create a Synonym Mind Map.
 To do this, start with a simple word in the middle of the mind map, then look it up in the thesaurus and draw nodes extending outward from that central word containing different synonyms of that word.

-For example, if the word in the centre of your map is “afraid” then the words around it might be “anxious”, “terrified”, “panicked”, “aghast” “cowardly” and “worried.”
+For example, if the word in the center of your map is “afraid” then the words around it might be “anxious”, “terrified”, “panicked”, “aghast” “cowardly” and “worried.”
 (You can include as many as you like.)
 Now, in each of these separate synonym nodes you can make notes about the specific meaning of the different ways to be “afraid.”

 For example, “worried” describes more of a low-grade anticipation of something bad happening, whereas “terrified” depicts a strong and immediate fear.
 If you were face to face with a snarling hungry bear, you would be terrified not worried.
 If your child was supposed to be home from school 30 minutes ago and you haven’t heard from them, you might not be terrified (yet) but you would likely be worried.